echo-community/hearts_of_iron_4_mp/CHANGLOG.md

 # 0.3

-- Only historical focuses can be taken for all major and commonwealth nations.
+- Only historical focuses can be taken for all majors and commonwealth minor nations.

 # 0.2